PeJiR/KAGGLE-Learn-Courses-/README.md

   </a>
 </p>
 --->
-> Project description: Gain the skills you need to do independent data science projects.
+> Gain the skills you need to do independent data science projects.